Cirkit Designer Logo

 Introduction

-The ESP32 Development Board 30 Pin, manufactured by Espressif Systems, is a powerful and versatile microcontroller designed for IoT and embedded systems applications.
-It features built-in Wi-Fi and Bluetooth capabilities, making it an excellent choice for wireless communication projects.
-With 30 GPIO pins, the ESP32 30 Pin provides extensive flexibility for interfacing with sensors, actuators, and other peripherals.
+The ESP32 Development Board 30 Pin, manufactured by Espressif Systems, is a versatile microcontroller designed for a wide range of applications.
+It features built-in Wi-Fi and Bluetooth capabilities, making it an excellent choice for Internet of Things (IoT) projects.
+With 30 GPIO pins, the board provides ample flexibility for interfacing with sensors, actuators, and other peripherals.

 Explore Projects Built with esp32 30 pin